 When an injury or illness has left you unable to work, you deserve the long-term disability benefits that you paid for through your hard work or payments toward your policy.
 If your insurer wrongly denies your claim, the Halifax long-term disability lawyers of Valent Legal will be there to answer your questions, help you understand all your legal options, and advocate for you.

-Our team of knowledgeable lawyers and compassionate support staff are committed to getting you the benefits you need, whether you are applying for the first time, appealing a denied claim, or need help re-establishing benefits that were cut off.
+Our team of knowledgeable long-term disability lawyers and compassionate support staff are committed to getting you the benefits you need, whether you are applying for the first time, appealing a denied claim, or need help re-establishing benefits that were cut off.

 Call us or contact us online now to schedule a consultation at absolutely no cost to you.
 We take LTD cases on a contingency-fee-basis.
 If we can’t help you get the benefits you seek, you won’t owe us a thing in legal fees.